ProtoDef-io/node-protodefc/README.md

 # Installation

-For release applications, install as NPM module:
+For release applications, install as an npm module:

 ```sh
 $ npm i --save protodefc